awsdocs/amazon-ec2-user-guide/doc_source/working-with-security-groups.md

    1. For **Source**, do one of the following to allow traffic\.
       + Choose **Custom** and then enter an IP address in CIDR notation, a CIDR block, another security group, or a prefix list\.
       + Choose **Anywhere** to allow all traffic for the specified protocol to reach your instance\.
 This option automatically adds the 0\.0\.0\.0/0 IPv4 CIDR block as the source\.
-This is acceptable for a short time in a test environment, but it's unsafe in production environments\.
-In production, authorize only a specific IP address or range of addresses to access your instances\.

 If your security group is in a VPC that's enabled for IPv6, this option automatically adds a rule for the ::/0 IPv6 CIDR block\.
+**Warning**
+If you choose **Anywhere**, you enable all IPv4 and IPv6 addresses to access your instance the specified protocol\.
+If you are adding rules for ports 22 \(SSH\) or 3389 \(RDP\), you should authorize only a specific IP address or range of addresses to access your instance\.
       + Choose **My IP** to allow inbound traffic from only your local computer's public IPv4 address\.

    1. For **Description**, optionally specify a brief description for the rule\.